Stormwater Management Manual for Western Washington

 Since the passage of the Clean Water Act (CWA, 1972), the quality of our nation's waters has improved dramatically.
 However, despite this progress, degraded waterbodies still exist with the leading source attributed to polluted runoff.
 In 1990, Phase I of the U.S. Environmental Protection Agency (EPA) stormwater program was implemented to provide NPDES permit coverage for municipal separate storm sewer systems (MS4s) serving populations over 100,000.

 The Stormwater Phase II Final Rule program expands the Phase I program by requiring smaller operators of MS4s - generally those serving populations less than 100,000 such as the City of Bremerton - to implement programs and practices that control polluted stormwater run-off.
-While it is a federal permit, the regulatory authority has been passed to Washington State Department of Ecology (DOE).
+While it is a federal permit, regulatory authority is delegated to Washington State Department of Ecology (DOE).

 Stormwater Management Program